baselalaya/TraderCorners/replit.md

 ## Current State
 - ✅ Homepage with premium design and animations
-- ✅ Three inner pages with authentic trading content
+- ✅ Four inner pages with authentic trading content (Platforms, Accounts, Education, Design System)
+- ✅ Comprehensive Design System page with all components, colors, and patterns
 - ✅ Consistent navigation and routing
 - ✅ Performance optimized for all devices
 - ✅ Mobile-first responsive design
 - ✅ Brand color consistency across all pages
 - ✅ Header and Footer on all pages
+- ✅ Fixed CTA button styling for proper visibility

 ## Next Steps
 - Additional inner pages as needed